How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

 - simplified clothing options

-2. Batch decisions wherever possible
+2. Batch decisions where possible

-Instead of deciding throughout the day:
+Instead of deciding repeatedly throughout the day, some choices can be grouped:

 - plan meals once per week